1-877-929-7245

 Map

-A tour of South America’s highlights and pinnacles, from Peru’s ancient Incan cities to Argentina’s modern capital and the Sacred Valley to Iguazú National Park
+Embark on a tour of South America's highlights, from Peru's ancient Incan cities to Argentina's modern capital, the Sacred Valley to Iguazú National Park

 Unforgettable Experiences

-With knowledgeable local guides, we explore four great cities, each with a fascinating heritage and eclectic architecture, from pre-Columbian to Spanish colonial, classical and modernist.
+With knowledgeable local guides, we explore four great cities, each with a fascinating heritage and eclectic architecture – from pre-Columbian to Spanish colonial, classical to modernist.

 Experience a once-in-a-lifetime visit to the incredible UNESCO World Heritage site of Machu Picchu, an ancient Incan citadel set amid soaring emerald-green peaks – one of the New Seven Wonders of the World.

-Feel the power of the Iguazú Falls from both the Argentinian and Brazilian sides, admiring this extensive subtropical waterfall system that is both a UNESCO World Heritage site and a New Wonder of the World.
+Feel the powerful force of the Iguazú Falls from both the Argentinian and Brazilian sides.
+This extensive waterfall system is both a UNESCO World Heritage site and New Wonder of the World.

-After a group dinner in the Argentinian capital, we experience an authentic and impassioned show of a historical dance form that originated in the streets of Buenos Aires in the 1880s.
+This emotive partner dance originated in the streets of Buenos Aires in the 1880s.
+After a group dinner in the Argentinian capital, we experience an authentic and impassioned show of this historic dance form.

 Itinerary